Welcome back to the new academic year

 a) Negative test: they can come out of isolation as can their household contacts

-b) Positive test: They isolate for 7 days and their close contacts (including bubble) for 14 days
+b) Positive test: They isolate for at least 10 days from the onset of their symptoms and their close contacts (including bubble) for 14 days

 If one of their contacts develops symptoms within the 14 isolation period and they get a test: